SALITIBI/WMS7202DigitalPotentiometer/README.md

 * I have never managed to get the R/B pin working.
 It is supposed to be pulled up, and it should indicate when the chip is ready to accept more commands.
 For the memory operations I have introduced a delay of 2ms instead of using this pin.
   * This value can be also found in the datasheet in Table 10 - Timing parameters as the value for "Store to NVMEM Save Time".
 This didn't introduce any performance penalty for my applications, but it is something to be aware of.
 * There is also a small delay in the reading operations as well.
 It is 1ms.
+### You can find out more by checking out the examples.